mxcoppell/mcp-server-oauth/AUTH.md

 2.  **Enforces Scopes**: The endpoint programmatically ensures that all required scopes (like `openid`, `profile`, and API-specific scopes) are included in the request sent to Auth0.
 This centralizes security policy and guarantees the application receives the necessary permissions.
 3.  **Abstracts the Identity Provider**: It receives the request at a local URL (`http://localhost:6060/authorize`) and then redirects the user's browser to the actual Auth0 tenant URL.
 This hides the specifics of the identity provider from the client, simplifying client configuration.

-### The `/token` Endpoint

-This endpoint handles the second leg of the flow, where the application securely exchanges the temporary authorization code for a durable Access Token.

-**Necessity and Function:**
+### Direct Auth0 Token Exchange

+The token exchange happens directly between the client and Auth0's `/oauth/token` endpoint, without any local proxy.

+**Client Requirements:**

-1.  **Injects the `audience` Parameter (Again)**: Just like the `/authorize` endpoint, the local `/token` endpoint injects the `audience` parameter into the request body before proxying it to Auth0.
-This is required by Auth0's token endpoint to validate the request against the correct API.
+1.  **Must Include `audience` Parameter**: Since there's no local proxy to inject the `audience` parameter, clients must include the `audience` parameter (`https://fancy-api.trading`) in their token exchange requests to Auth0.
+This is critical for Auth0 to issue tokens scoped to the correct API.
-2.  **Acts as a Secure Backend Proxy**: This endpoint acts as a direct, server-to-server proxy.
-It receives the code exchange request from the client and forwards it to the real Auth0 token endpoint.
-It then relays the response, containing the `access_token` and `refresh_token`, back to the client.
-This keeps the interaction with the core identity provider on the backend, which is a standard security practice.
+2.  **PKCE Support**: Clients must support PKCE (Proof Key for Code Exchange) since the flow uses public clients without client secrets.
+3.  **Direct HTTPS Communication**: Clients communicate directly with Auth0's secure endpoints, eliminating the need for a local token proxy.

 ## Security Considerations

-The described design, using PKCE and proxying to Auth0, is a standard and generally secure pattern.
+The described design, using PKCE and direct Auth0 communication, is a standard and generally secure pattern.
 However, any design has potential risks to consider:

 1.  **Redirect URI Validation**: The most critical risk in this flow is weak `redirect_uri` validation.
 The server at the `/authorize` endpoint *must* strictly validate that the `redirect_uri` in the request exactly matches one of the URIs pre-registered for that `client_id`.
 Failure to do so could allow an attacker to have the authorization code sent to a malicious site.
-2.  **Server Compromise**: Since the MCP server acts as a central proxy, if it were compromised, an attacker could potentially intercept authorization codes or access tokens.
-When deployed, the server must be hardened and monitored.
+2.  **Client-Side Audience Parameter**: Since clients now communicate directly with Auth0 for token exchange, they must correctly include the `audience` parameter.
+Failure to do so will result in tokens that cannot be used to access the API.
+This shifts some responsibility to the client implementation.
+3.  **Direct Auth0 Communication**: With direct client-to-Auth0 communication, the local server is no longer in the token exchange path, reducing the attack surface of the local proxy.
+However, clients must implement secure HTTPS communication with Auth0.
-3.  **Dynamic Client Registration (DCR) Security**: If the `/register` endpoint is open and not properly secured, it could potentially be a vector for attack (e.g., allowing malicious clients to register).
+4.  **Dynamic Client Registration (DCR) Security**: If the `/register` endpoint is open and not properly secured, it could potentially be a vector for attack (e.g., allowing malicious clients to register).
 In the current flow, it is used to hand out a pre-existing configuration, which is safer.
 For production, access to this endpoint should be restricted.